 - (A) Customer Billing Requirements.
 The bill of a net-metering customer must include the following: - (1) the dollar amount of any credits carried forward from the previous months; - (2) the dollar amount of credits that have expired in the current month; - (3) the dollar amount of credits generated in the current month; - (4) the dollar amount of credits remaining; and - (5) the total kWh generated by the net-metering system in the current month. - (B) Accumulated Bill Credits.
 Any accumulated bill credit must be used within 12 months from the month it is earned, or it reverts to the electric company without any compensation to the net-metering customer.
 Bill credits may not be transferred independently of a transfer of ownership of a net-metering system. - (C) Membership in Multiple Net-Metering Groups.
 Individual customer accounts may be enrolled in only one net-metering group at a time.
 Customers with multiple accounts may enroll each account in a separate net-metering group. - (D) 500 kW Customer Limit.
-The cumulative capacity of net-metering systems allocated to a single customer may not exceed 500 kW.
-For example, a customer who has two accounts cannot have each account allocated more than 50 percent of the output from two 500 kW net-metering systems because the cumulative capacity of the allocated share of those net-metering systems would exceed 500 kW.
+The cumulative capacity of net-metering systems allocated to a single customer may not exceed 500 kW, except as provided in Rule 5.129(F), below.
+For example, a customer who has two accounts cannot have each account allocated more than 50 percent of the output from two 500 kW net-metering systems because the cumulative capacity of the allocated share of those net-metering systems would exceed 500 kW. - (E) Multiple Net-Metering Systems in a Group.
+Groups may have more than one netmetering system attributed to a group and may increase the capacity of existing generation attributed to the group.
+However, the cumulative capacity of net-metering systems attributed to a group may not exceed 500 kW, except as provided in Rule 5.129(F), below.